airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.07.github.md

 push the address of an error message, and then an error code onto the stack, and call the function.

-Now let's look for potential error spots in our `add-year` program.
+Now let's look for potential error spots in our `006-01-add-year` program.
 First of all, we don't check to see if either of our `open` system calls actually complete properly.
 Linux returns its status code in *%eax*, so we need to check and see if there is an error.

 ``` gnuassembler
     movl  $SYS_OPEN, %eax               # Open file for reading.